gssi/clinical-mastitis-risk/README.md

 │       ├── tensor_construction.py                      # Builds sequential tensor inputs for recurrent models
 │       └── training.py                                 # Trains RNN/LSTM/GRU models and provides classification results
 │
-├── workspace/                                          # User-defined working directory
-│   ├── data/                                           # Input and processed datasets (not included) │   │   ├── db_modeling/                                # Input and processed data for modeling branches (not included)
+├── workspace/                                          # User-defined working directory (not included) │   ├── data/                                           # Input and processed datasets (not included) │   │   ├── db_modeling/                                # Input and processed data for modeling branches (not included)
 │   │   │   ├── dl/                                     # Input and processed data for DL branch (not included)
 │   │   │   ├── ml/                                     # Input and processed data for ML branch (not included)
 │   │   │   ├── shared/                                 # Input and processed data common to both branches (not included)
-│   ├── artifacts/                                      # Schemas, ids, metadata, fitted imputer
-│   ├── logs/                                           # Reports and logs
-│   └── models/                                         # Classification results and hyperparameter files
+│   ├── artifacts/                                      # Schemas, ids, metadata, fitted imputer (not included) │   ├── logs/                                           # Reports and logs (not included) │   └── models/                                         # Classification results and hyperparameter files (not included) │
-│
 ├── download_tables.py                                  # Utility script for downloading/source tables from LEO
 ├── libraries.py                                        # Shared imports/utilities